hackclub/hackclub/workshops/country-list-app/README.md

 This is the [Live Demo](https://country-list.taiwrash.repl.co) of the app and [Full Code](https://repl.it/@Taiwrash/country-list).

-_We recomend any browser and good network andor internet access._
+_We recommend any browser and good network access._

 In this workshop we will be using the [restcoutries.eu](https://restcountries.eu) rest API to fetch all the flags and the countries name using vanilla javascript.